- Postal couriers (like USPS) have simple pricing structures where you mostly pay for your shipping costs

 - Consider writing off the item.
 If the value of the item is less than the shipping cost, it might be best to just send a replacement free of charge instead.

 - Find a platform that can automate returns for you.
 Aftership Returns Center or Returnly can easily set up an automated returns process and allow customers to print shipping labels for returns.

 - Start collecting data on why your items are getting returned.
-This can give you insights on how you can improve the quality, display, description or shipment procedure for your goods.
+This can give you insights into how you can improve the quality, display, description, or shipment procedure for your goods.